Animatron/player/doc/API.md

 > ♦ `builder.modify % (modifier: Function(time: Float, data: Any), [data: Any], [priority: Integer]) => Builder`

 To add modifier function to a shape, use `modify()` method.
-This function gets local time (if band is `[2, 17]`, then this value will be in `[0..15]` range); its `this` pointer points to the shape's `state`, so you may freely *modify* it; every such function returns `false` by default (when you return nothing) and it means "do not stop execution, continue".
+This function gets local time (if band is `[2, 17]`, then this value will be in `[0..15]` range); its `this` pointer points to the shape's `state`, so you may freely *modify* it.

+Every such function returns `null` by default (when you return nothing) and it means "do not stop execution, continue", the same as `return true`.
 It is done to let you forget to return something, so all modifiers do pass by default.
-If you will manually return `true` (treat it as "please stop execution, I don't need this element now"), the execution will stop.
+If you will manually return `false` (treat it as "please stop execution, I don't need this element now"), the execution will stop.
+So it is optional to return something from modifier while you want to see it, but if you return `false` and only `false` (not `0`, `null`, empty string or something), element will not be rendered this time; any other return values or omitting return statement are considered as `true`, do render.

 <!-- TODO: `rx` and `ry` are replaced on every frame, so user may not change the registration point during the animation.
 Is it ok? -->